particle-iot/docs/src/content/datasheets/cellular/b523-datasheet.md

 <sup>2</sup>A0-A7 are 12-bit Analog-to-Digital (A/D) inputs (0-4095).

 <sup>3</sup>SoM-specific and Reserved pins will vary depending on module.
+They are able to be used on the B523, but their function may be be different on future modules.

 <sup>4</sup>RI is available on the B523 (Quectel) but not on the B402 (u-blox LTE M1)